Tochukz/vueJS/ProVueJS/commands.md

 The value for the service is a new Vue object.
 It produces an object that can be used to send and receive custom Vue.js events programmatically without relying on the application’s hierarchy of components.

+## Chapter 19: Using RESTful Wweb services

+## Chapter 20: Using data Store